- Master LevelPiano

 A versatile pianist, Ms. Swarthout made a CD, which was funded in part by the National Endowment for the Arts, called 20th Century Four-Hand Piano Music, with Margret Elson on the Laurel Record label in 1996.
 The Elson–Swarthout Duo performed together for 25 years, including an East Coast tour in 1997, during which they played at the Kennedy Center, among other venues.
 With Margret Elson, Ms. Swarthout created the Clementi-Mozart Contest, which featured performances on the fortepiano.
 Ms. Swarthout has given lectures, workshops, and performances for various Suzuki Institutes locally and nationally.
 A Baroque specialist, she has given master classes in Portland and in the San Francisco Bay Area, has adjudicated for decades at various Baroque festivals, and has given lectures locally and nationally on early-music performance practices.
 She is in demand as an adjudicator for competitions and for the Certificate of Merit.

 Ms. Swarthout began studying the Taubman Approach in 1985 with Nina Scolnik and currently studies with John Bloomfield and Edna Golandsky.
-She has been a faculty member for the Golandsky Institute since 2005 and teaches the Taubman Approach in the San Francisco Bay Area, Sacramento and Davis, California, as well as in Granada, Spain.
+She has been a faculty member for the Golandsky Institute since 2005, Master Teacher since 2010 and teaches the Taubman Approach in the San Francisco Bay Area and Davis, California, as well as in Granada, Spain.
 She was also the founder and director for 15 years of the Golandsky Institute Berkeley Seminar on the Taubman Approach presented annually in November.
 She continues to serve as a faculty member.
 She has given numerous talks on the Taubman Approach.
 She also teaches fortepiano and performs as soloist and chamber musician on piano and fortepiano.